 You’ll be happy to learn there are tax-free investment havens called tax-free savings accounts (also called tax-free investment accounts, tax-free accounts or TFSAs) where you don’t have to.

 These accounts all start with “tax-free” because they are literally free of tax.
 You pay no dividends tax, no income tax and no capital gains on your investments*.
 If you manage to stay invested for a 25-year period, the tax saving amounts to more than R2 million.
 Yes, million.

 Is it like a savings account?

 The tax benefits really kick in when you start investing in the stock market.
 You can buy collections of shares in the form of ETFs and unit trusts.
-As we explained last week, you are liable for three different types of tax on share investments.
 By investing in a tax-free account, you get the money from share prices rising and dividend income just like you would normally.
 However, from day one you would earn 20% more dividends in your tax-free account than in your normal share investing account.
 Over a lifetime, that adds up to a lot of money.

 That’s not even the best part.
 As we explained last week, selling shares at a profit can easily push you into a higher tax bracket.
 You don’t only have to pay tax on the profits you made, you have to pay more tax on everything.
 However, the profits you make in a tax-free account all go straight into your pocket.
 No tax on the profit, no increased income tax rate, just sweet, sweet cash.

 Where do I get one?